Let’s talk about why I use Fedora… among many other Linux distributions.

 Under the leadership of Matthew Miller, the awesome teams behind Fedora, and its great community, this distribution has streamlined itself in recent years.
 Sure, the Fedora CoreOS project and Fedora Silverblue projects present unique opportunities, but they differentiate themselves by use cases, not desktop spins.
 (Although, you can choose different, unofficial desktop spins if you would like.)

 I like my desktop to work out of the box.
 A singular, consistent vision for desktop design is very important to me.
 Of course, I’ve loved my time with window managers like i3 and Sway, as well as desktop environments like KDE and XFCE, but consistency and focus in a distribution are important for me.

 Do my preferences dismiss distributions, like Arch Linux?
 No, actually.
 Arch’s KISS design is prevalent and well-explained through its extensive wiki.
-Thus, I really like using that distro when it makes sense for me.
+Customization is part of its design.
+Thus, I really like using that distribution when it makes sense for me.

 Ubuntu’s Dash to Dock integration is welcoming to users of all kinds.
 Pop!_OS’ Pop Shell is a power user’s dream.
 I’m actually writing this from a system running Pop!_OS 20.04.

 Yet… I admire the Fedora team’s insistence on using vanilla GNOME.

 Fedora 29 was the first Linux distribution where I felt like I didn’t have to install GNOME Tweaks (Tweak Tool) in order to be comfortable with GNOME.
 I opened the settings, chose some preferences, and went to work.